Yes, there are two ways to work on an existing Clipchamp video on another computer.

 How to manually bring your media files to a new computer

-Save the files that you used in the video to a USB stick or online storage drive (e.g. OneDrive or Dropbox) so that you can move them to the new computer.
+Save the files that you used in the video to a USB stick or online storage drive (e.g. OneDrive) so that you can move them to the new computer.

 Load the files onto the new computer (e.g. drag them to the desktop or download them to the Downloads folder).

 Open Chrome and log in to Clipchamp with the same account you used when creating your video.

 You will see a message prompting you to relink your files.
 Click on it, then click Relink entire folder, find the folder with your media files on the new computer and click upload.

 Alternatively, click on each file and locate and upload them one by one until all files are relinked.